Pakistani minister says threat to New Zealand cricket team comes from India | ExBulletin

 Pakistani minister says threat to New Zealand cricket team comes from India

-ISLAMABAD (Reuters) – A threat to the New Zealand cricket team that prompted them to cancel a tour of Pakistan came in an email originating from India, Pakistan’s information minister said on Wednesday.
+A threat to the New Zealand cricket team that prompted them to cancel a tour of Pakistan came in an email that came from India, Pakistan’s information minister said on Wednesday.

 The New Zealand cricket team returned home on Wednesday after being cut short from their Pakistan tour last week due to a security risk.
-New Zealand Cricket said they were aware of a “specific and credible” threat, but did not provide details.
+New Zealand Cricket said it was aware of a “specific and credible” threat, but did not provide details.

 Pakistan’s Information Minister, Fawad Chaudhry, said the threat came via email.